-The West Virginia Ethics Commission hereby finds that recognizing public employees and/or honoring the departure of dedicated public officials and employees serves the public purpose of promoting morale by acknowledging achievement.
-Subject to the limitations below, the expenditure of public funds for these purposes does not violate the Ethics Act's prohibition against the use of office for private gain.
-In addition, an employee being recognized or an employee or public official departing his/her public position due to retirement, transfer, resignation or completion of his/her term of office may accept gifts from co-workers and subordinates which are given voluntarily.
+The West Virginia Ethics Commission finds that recognizing public employees and honoring the departure of dedicated public officials and employees serves the public purpose of promoting morale by acknowledging achievement.
+Subject to the limitations below or as authorized by other laws, the expenditure of public funds for these purposes does not violate the Ethics Act's prohibition against the use of office for private gain.
+In addition, an employee being recognized or an employee or public official departing his/her public position due to retirement, transfer, resignation, or completion of his/her employment or term of office may accept gifts from co-workers and subordinates that are given voluntarily.